rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     Inverse of :ref:`excludepkgs <excludepkgs_options-label>`, DNF5 will exclude any package in the repository that doesn't match this list.

-    This works in conjunction with ref:`excludepkgs <excludepkgs_options-label>` and doesn't override it, so if you 'excludepkgs=*.i386' and 'includepkgs=python*' then only packages starting with python that do not have an i386 arch will be seen by DNF5 in this repo.
+    This works in conjunction with :ref:`excludepkgs <excludepkgs_options-label>` and doesn't override it, so if you 'excludepkgs=*.i386' and 'includepkgs=python*' then only packages starting with python that do not have an i386 arch will be seen by DNF5 in this repo.